serdar-acir/Tutorials/docs/slurm.md

 | `squeue -u [userid]` | List running or pending jobs | `$ squeue -u mdemirkol`

-## Submitting a SLURM Job Script
+## Submitting a Slurm Job Script

 The job flags are used with `SBATCH` command.
-The syntax for the SLURM directive in a script is  `#SBATCH`.
+The syntax for the Slurm directive in a script is  `#SBATCH`.
 Some of the flags are used with the `srun` and `salloc` commands, as well for interactive jobs.

 <a id="t.3dfacbe3b6b4ac376d3dc1e2da925d8ec90b580e"></a><a id="t.1"></a>